 - This is a “blind pool” offering.
 You will not have the opportunity to evaluate our future investments before we make them.

-- When our share repurchase plan is in effect, stockholders who have held their shares for at least one year have the opportunity to request that we repurchase their shares on a monthly basis, but we are not obligated to repurchase any shares and may choose to repurchase only some, or even none, of the shares that have been requested to be repurchased in any particular month at our discretion.
-In addition, repurchases will be subject to available liquidity and other significant restrictions.
-As a result, our shares may have only limited liquidity even during periods when our share repurchase plan is in effect.
+- Since there is no public trading market for shares of our common stock, repurchase of shares by us will likely be the only way to dispose of your shares.
+Our share repurchase plan was suspended by our board of directors on March 24, 2020 because of the effects of the COVID-19 pandemic and was not reinstated for all stockholders until July 1, 2021.
+Under our share repurchase plan, stockholders who have held their shares at least one year have the opportunity to request that we repurchase their shares on a monthly basis, but we are not obligated to repurchase any shares and may choose to repurchase only some, or even none, of the shares that have been requested to be repurchased in any particular month at our discretion.
+In addition, repurchases are subject to available liquidity and other significant restrictions.
+Further, our board of directors may modify, suspend or terminate our share repurchase plan if it deems such action to be in our best interest and the best interest of our stockholders.
+As a result, our shares should be considered as having only limited liquidity and at times may be illiquid.

-- We cannot guarantee that we will make distributions, and if we do, such distributions have been and may again be funded from sources other than cash flow from operations, including, without limitation, the sale of assets, borrowings, return of capital or offering proceeds, and we have no limits on the amounts we may pay from such sources.
+- We cannot guarantee that we will make distributions, and if we do, such distributions have been and may again be funded from sources other than earnings and cash flow from operations, including, without limitation, the sale of assets, borrowings, repayment of real estate debt investments, return of capital or offering proceeds, and advances or the deferral of fees and expense reimbursements, and we have no limits on the amounts we may pay from such sources.
 Our earnings have not covered and may again not cover all of our distributions.
 The use of sources other than cash flow from operations to pay distributions, the ultimate repayment of any liabilities incurred, and paying distributions that are not covered by earnings could adversely impact our ability to pay distributions in future periods, decrease our NAV, decrease the amount of cash we have available for operations and new investments and adversely impact the value of our stockholders’ investments.

 - This is a “best efforts” offering.
 If we are not able to raise a substantial amount of capital on an ongoing basis, our ability to achieve our investment objectives could be adversely affected.